Embattled comedian Billy Cosby will head back to court in April for his sexual assault re-trial.

-Cosby’s trial ended in a mistrial on June 17, 2017 after the jury deliberated for more than 52 hours over six days and still couldn’t reach a verdict.
+Cosby’s original trial ended in a mistrial on June 17 after the jury deliberated for more than 52 hours over six days and still couldn’t reach a verdict.

-Prosecutors immediately promised to retry Cosby, who was free from prison on a $1 million bail.
+Prosecutors immediately promised to retry Cosby, who was freed from prison on $1 million bail.

 Fox News' Lissa Kaplan and The Associated Press contributed to this report.